Nutanix Glossary

 Nutanix AHV

-Nutanix AHV is a modern and secure virtualization platform that powers VMs and containers for applications and cloud-native workloads on-premises and in public clouds.
+Modern and secure virtualization platform that powers VMs and containers for apps and cloud-native workloads on-premises and in public clouds.

 Business-critical applications